Corionis/ELS/artifacts/document/ideas.md

  * Move documentaries stuff around before synch
  * Put library name in whats new and indent content
  * Should this be called volmunger?
 I look for mong, mung and a few others on google and did not find any fits
+ * Thumbs.db is showing in tghe compare output
+ * Go over my OneNote for VolMonger

 # Ideas